mokwilliam/urban-area-explorer/README.md

 pip install poetry

 # `poetry init --no-interaction` to initialize a pre-existing project
-poetry new backend --name="app" cd backend poetry add flask
+poetry new . --name="app"
+poetry add flask pytest
 # pip install python-dotenv to use .env file
 # `poetry shell` to access the environment in the terminal and `exit` to exit the environment
 ```

 ### Extra: Setup of CircleCI

 CircleCI is a continuous integration and continuous delivery (CI/CD) platform that automates the building, testing, and deployment of projects.
-It is a great tool to automate the testing and deployment of the project.

 To setup CircleCI, we need to create a `.circleci` folder at the root of the project and add a `config.yml` file inside.
 The `config.yml` file contains the configuration for the CI/CD pipeline.

+Therefore, each time we push a commit to the repository, CircleCI will run the pipeline.
+We can follow the progress of the pipeline on the [CircleCI website](https://app.circleci.com).

 ### Extra: Setup of pytest